ivelin/zk0/.kilocode/rules/memory-bank/project-constraints.md

 4. **Documentation Update**: Update memory bank with lessons learned

 ## Emergency Procedures

+**Summary:** Stop work if context lost, use memory bank to reconstruct

 ### If Context is Lost
 1. **Immediate Stop**: Pause work and assess what was lost